 Young people are the target for Restless Development’s sexual and reproductive health (SRH) work.
 This group of people are the most vulnerable to HIV and other sexually transmitted diseases – yet just two in five 15 to 24-year-olds know all the necessary facts to prevent HIV.

-ICS volunteers help by bringing HIV and STI testing services to young people in rural communities who don’t normally have access to these services.
+ICS volunteers help by bringing raising awareness of SRH and young people's rights to healthcare, as well as bringing HIV and STI testing services to young people in rural communities who don’t normally have access to these services.